michel4j/mxdc/docs-src/samples.rst

     :alt: Sample Microscope

-At the top of the sample microscope area is a toolbar with buttons for zooming, moving the sample, automated loop, crystal and capillary centering, and finally buttons for defining rastering grids and saving points.
+At the top of the sample microscope  area is a toolbar with buttons for automated centering, zooming, moving the sample,
+    automated loop, crystal and capillary centering, and finally buttons for defining rastering grids and saving points.
 Sample lighting adjustments can be made using the tools at the bottom of the tool.